-Notes: Bounds on difference impose no shape restrictions but use additional pass rate by subgroup data; monotonicity bounds impose monotonicity restriction (11) in additional to additional pass rate by subgroup data.
+Notes: 95% CIs are below in brackets.
+Because bounds must be between -1 and 1, any values below -1 or above 1 were removed from calculated CIs.
+Bounds on difference impose no shape restrictions but use additional pass rate by subgroup data; monotonicity bounds impose monotonicity restriction (11) in additional to additional pass rate by subgroup data.
 See Section 4.2 for more details.